Alerts & Alarms

 - Text messaging system - Rave Alert - Emergency Notification System

-- Manage your Rave contact info; email emergency.elgin.edu
+- Manage your Rave contact info by sending an email to emergency.elgin.edu.

 - Website notification message.